erxanz/erxanz/README.md

 # Hi there 👋, I'm Rahman!

-I'm a beginner developer from Indonesia, exploring the world of coding and enjoying the process of learning and creating.
-On my GitHub, you’ll find small projects that showcase my journey and progress in programming.
-I'm here to connect, grow, and build alongside others.
-Let's make something awesome together!
+I'am a beginner developer from Indonesia who likes to learn and create things while exploring the world of coding.
+On my GitHub you can find small projects showcasing my programming developments.
+My goal is to develop and progress.
+Together, let's create something extraordinary!

 ## 🚀 About Me